Family Law career : Paths, Opportunities & Earnings

 Q. What is the scope of a family lawyer?

-A. Experienced family lawyers can pursue a career as a judge in family courts.
-Family courts in India handle matters such as divorce, maintenance, child custody, and inheritance disputes.
-Family lawyers may also work as mediators or arbitrators, helping families resolve disputes without going to court.
+A. Family lawyers can opt for a judge position in family courts.
+They can also work as mediators or arbitrators, helping families resolve disputes without going to court.

 Q. Is family law a good career in India?